ashes-S/ashes-S/README.md

 - 👋 Hi, I’m Shivam.
-- 👀 I’m interested in programming.
+- I’m interested in programming.
-- 🌱 I’m currently learning Java.
+- I’m currently learning Java.
-- 💞️ I’m looking to work on Website Development Porjects.
+- I’m looking to work on Website Development Projects.
-- 📫 Mail me on: shivamopm00@gmail.com
+- Mail me on: shivamopm00@gmail.com

 <!---
 ashes-S/ashes-S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.